Cecil Paget

+Lt.-Col. Sir Cecil Walter Paget, 2nd Baronet CMG DSO (19 October 1874 – 9 December 1936), was an English locomotive engineer and railway administrator.
+He was general superintendent of Midland Railway from 1907 until the First World War.
+Though his railway career was brief, he was influential in his methods of centralised traffic control at Midland Railway, which soon became the industry standard.

+Early life and education

+Paget was born in Sutton Bonington, Nottinghamshire, the third child and second son of Sir Ernest Paget and Sophia Holden.
+His father was chairman of the Midland Railway (MR) 1890–1911 and created a baronet in 1897 by Queen Victoria.

+He was educated at Harrow and Pembroke College, Cambridge.

+In 1900, his elder brother, George, was killed during the Boer War.

+Career

-He was born in Sutton Bonington, Nottinghamshire, educated at Harrow and Pembroke College, Cambridge, and then joined the MR as an engineering pupil of S. W. Johnson, the company's Locomotive Superintendent.
+Paget then joined the MR as an engineering pupil of S. W. Johnson, the company's Locomotive Superintendent.
 Paget rose quickly to become Works Manager at the main Derby Works from 1904, under Johnson's successor R. M. Deeley.
 He was also Deeley's deputy.

-Promotion

-April 1907 saw Paget appointed General Superintendent of the MR by the new General Manager Guy Granet.
-The role, which would now be called Chief Operating Officer, was expanded from that of the previous 'Superintendent of the Line' and put him in charge of the daily running of the locomotive department, which was formerly a responsibility of his erstwhile boss, Deeley.
+April 1907 saw Paget appointed general superintendent of the MR by the new general manager Guy Granet.
+The role, which would now be called chief operating officer, was expanded from that of the previous 'superintendent of the line' and put him in charge of the daily running of the locomotive department, which was formerly a responsibility of his erstwhile boss, Deeley.
 The appointment was also open to charges of nepotism against his father.
 This inevitably led to some friction.

 Paget locomotive

 Interest in possible developments of the classic steam locomotive led Paget to design and build a 2-6-2 steam locomotive with many novel features (8 single-acting cylinders, rotary valves, etc.) at Derby.
 He financed this from his own pocket, and work began in 1906 while he was Works Manager.
 When Paget ran out of money for his experimental locomotive, it was completed by the MR at an additional cost of £1,500, but, without the close supervision of Paget, and probably because of the animosity of Deeley, there was inadequate testing and a lack of remedial work on the design.
-Work stopped in 1909 and the remains of the locomotive were scrapped in about 1915.
+Work stopped in 1909 and the remains of the locomotive were scrapped in about 1918.